pedroojanuu/teachmewell/docs/ProductVision.md

  - View a Teacher's rating - Both teachers and students can view a teacher's score on many parameters.

 ## Assumptions and dependencies
- - Firebase database to store the ratings
+ - Firebase database to store the ratings.
- - SIGARRA teacher search
+ - SIGARRA teacher search.